 At the time the article was created Anon Ny Mous had no recorded disclosures.View Anon Ny Mous's current disclosures

-Osteoarthritis (OA) is the most common form of arthritis, being widely prevalent with high morbidity and social cost.
+Osteoarthritis (OA), also known as degenerative joint disease (DJD), is the most common form of arthritis, being widely prevalent with high morbidity and social cost.

 Some authors prefer the term osteoarthrosis instead of osteoarthritis as some authors do not believe in an inflammatory cause as might be suggested by the suffix "itis".
 The condition is sometimes called non-erosive osteoarthritis, to differentiate it from erosive osteoarthritis, although this is considered a form of osteoarthritis 6.

 Patients present with decreased function from joint pain, instability, and stiffness 7,10.
 The pain is typically worsened by activity and decreases at rest; in later disease stages, it may become continuous 12.
-Many cases of radiological OA are asymptomatic and conversely clinically apparent OA may not manifest radiographic change 9,10.
+Many cases of radiological osteoarthritis are asymptomatic and conversely clinically apparent osteoarthritis may not manifest radiographic change 9,10.

 Osteoarthritis can be 19:

 absence of an antecedent insult

 strong genetic component with the disease primarily affecting middle-aged women 5

 previous joint injury